brianom95/brianom95.github.io/_posts/2025-05-29-antarctica.md

     <img width="400" src="/images/ant13.jpeg">
 </p>

 A highlight of the trip came later that day.
-I had kayaked on six continents, so I really wanted to complete the seventh.
+I had kayaked on six continents, so I really wanted to paddle the seventh too.
 Unfortunately, there were only a handful of spaces and everyone wanted them.
 I emailed ahead, spoke to staff and the kayak guide before, but it all came down to a lottery.
 Luckily, I was drawn in Group 2 meaning I could swap the second excursion for kayaking.
-Then when winds cancelled the kayaking that morning, I was somehow now in the only group that would get to go.
+When winds cancelled the kayaking that morning, I was somehow now in the only group that would get to go.

 We launched in Deception Island, a horseshoe-shaped collapsed volcano where the others would be doing an excursion to an abandoned whaling station.
 We left with our guide Danny & I in singles, while the other four (all beginners) were in doubles.
 The lead guide Ben was to follow in a zodiac, but stayed by the ship for some reason.
 We paddled with seals, penguins and under huge cliffs full of petrels and albatrosses for over an hour.
 We were guided to the narrow entrance of the horsehoe, to go outside the bay and explore more cliffs.